EbenFuentes/Spring-Boot-Projects/README.md

 A Spring Boot application demonstrating email functionality using Spring Mail.

 ---
-Each project folder contains the sources and deetailed instructions on how to set up, configure, and run the applications.
+Each project folder contains the source code and detailed instructions on how to set up, configure, and run the applications.